DFE-Digital/secure-by-design-docs/docs/policies/security_incident_management_policy.md

 ## Definition

-The Government Functional Standard GovS 007: Security defines a security incident as:
+!!! abstract [The Government Functional Standard GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security) defines a security incident as:
 ‘Any circumstance that has arisen contrary to policy and that has the potential to compromise His Majesty’s Government (HMG) assets.
 Assets include people, property, or information.
 The circumstance may include actions that were actual or suspected; accidental, deliberate or attempted.
 “Compromise” is to bring the asset into disrepute or danger’.

 An incident in the workplace is an unplanned event that could result in injury, could cause damage to property/departmental assets/information and poses significant risk to merit action and recording.